October 6, 2022

 Apart from a privacy policy, website owners must also consider having a cookie policy.
 A cookie policy is a document that informs website visitors about how you engage in data collection using cookies and other similar tracking technologies on your site.

 Most of the time, a cookie policy is a separate document from a privacy policy.
-However, some websites prefer combining the cookies policy and privacy policy into one single document.
+However, some websites prefer combining cookies and privacy policies into one document.

 Terms and Conditions